dodokek/Quadratic_equation/README.md

 ### Unit tests
 Unit tests get the data from the specified file, named tests.txt.
 You can have the tests execute from your own file by writing the filename right after the call of this argument.
+The execution of the main programm is suppressed while running unit tests.
 ~~~
 square_equation.exe -t filename.txt
 ~~~